huandney/Anki-Insert-Randomized-Lists/README.md

 * This style will not appear when reviewing your cards.

-## Troubleshooting

-If you are having problems with the add-on, please check the following:

-* Make sure that the JavaScript code is correctly inserted into the card template.
-* And that the content of the Front Template field is wrapped with `<span id="front">CONTENTS HERE</span>`.

-If you are still having problems, please contact the author of the add-on.

 ## Compatibility

 The randomization [script](https://github.com/huandney/Anki-Insert-Randomized-Lists/blob/main/template.html) and the add-on have been tested across various Anki platforms and versions to ensure maximum compatibility.
 Here are the details: